JakeD520/Lucian/03_Episodes/S01E03/Cold Open.md

 **Maya (to mirror):**

-> “Okay… stay together this time.”
+> “Okay.  we stay together this time.”

 She kills the bathroom light.